-Applicants for transfer admission must have completed one year of full-time study in a JD program (or one third of total credits required in a part-time program) at a United States law school that is accredited by the American Bar Association (ABA).
-Students may apply for transfer to begin the second year of JD studies in the fall semester only.
+Applicants for transfer admission must have completed one year of full-time study in a J.D. program (or one third of total credits required in a part-time program) at a United States law school that is accredited by the American Bar Association (ABA).
+Students may apply for transfer to begin the second year of J.D. studies in the fall semester only.
 Please note that transfer applicants applying in the summer of 2017 must have taken the LSAT.

 Fee Waiver Requests